THE ÉCOLE DU LOUVRE, TODAY AND TOMORROW

-Why have major works been planned for the École du Louvre in 2021?
+Why these major works at the École du Louvre?

-Although the school is fortunate to enjoy some outstanding premises, created in 1998 under the direction of Antoine Stinco as part of the Grand Louvre project, now, almost a quarter of a century after that extensive redevelopment, there are new and compelling demands facing the school.
-These relate to the growth of the school itself, to developments in education, changes in student practices, the roll-out of research and the ongoing development of digital technology in the fields of teaching and library science.
+Although the School enjoys exceptional premises — created in 1998 under the direction of Antoine Stinco as part of the Grand Louvre project and extended in 2017 with the redevelopment of the large Rohan amphitheatre (by Etienne Dufaÿ) — we were experiencing some new and pressing needs.
+Needs associated with the growth of the School itself, new developments in teaching, changes taking place in student practices, the roll-out of research and the ongoing development of digital technologies in the fields of teaching and library science.

-It is these factors that have led to the establishment of the ÉCOLE DU LOUVRE 2021 project, which aims to redevelop the library and associated services, create a research centre and renovate the cafeteria.
+It was this that prompted the ÉCOLE DU LOUVRE 2021-2022 project, with the redevelopment of the library and its associated services, the creation of a research centre and the refurbishment of the cafeteria.

 A new library?

-Today, a library is no longer simply a place where one goes to read.
-It is still very much that, but it is also a great deal more.
-The modern libraries of international universities must offer multimedia consultation spaces, free access to books, dedicated digital research tools, the facility to work as a group or alone – all this in spaces that are ergonomic, aesthetically pleasing and eco-friendly.
-This is what the École du Louvre project is about.
+Nowadays, a library is not only a place where you can read.
+It does continue to be that, but now it is so much more.
+In the international university world, libraries today must provide multi-media reference facilities, open access to books, dedicated digital research tools, facilities for group working or working alone … all of this in spaces that are ergonomic, aesthetic and environmentally responsible.
+This is the École du Louvre project.

 A research centre at the École du Louvre?

-A project like this would not have been possible without the support of a patron.
+A project like this could never have happened without the support of a patron.

-In this ambitious programme of works, the redevelopment of the library and the creation of the research centre have been made possible by Mr Majid Boustany, founder and president of the Francis Bacon MB Art Foundation, who is providing the greatest support ever received by a teaching institution under the aegis of the Ministry of Culture.
+In this ambitious programme of works, the redevelopment of the library, of the document and IT services, and the creation of the research centre have been made possible thanks to Mr Majid Boustany, founder and president of the Francis Bacon MB Art Foundation, who has provided us with the most substantial support ever received by a Ministry of Culture teaching establishment.